 Q: What time is drop-off and pick-up?

 A: Regular camp hours run from 9:00am, until 4:30pm.
 Details on drop-off and pick-up procedures will be communicated via email shortly before camp starts.
 Additional hours of supervision are available in the Camp Extended Care program.
 This program runs from 8:00am to 9:00am, and 4:30-6:00pm.
 Please register for the extended care program for each camper that requires additional supervision during the weeks they are attending camp.

 Q: Does Camp U of T Mississauga provide lunch?

 A: Yes!
-We will be providing an individually packaged lunch to every camper daily.
+We will be providing a lunch to every camper daily.
 A weekly menu will be sent via email prior to each camp session.
 Allergies and dietary restrictions must be indicated for each camper at the time of registration.
 We will work with parents as partners to ensure a safe camp meal can be provided to every camper.

 Q: My child requires a special lunch due to a dietary restriction.
 Can you provide one or should I send something for them?

 A: We will accommodate all dietary restrictions identified during registration (vegetarian, vegan, gluten free, specific allergen free, etc.) within reason.
 All meal accommodations related to an accessibility need or medical condition will be accommodated.
 Additionally, we will do our best to provide a meal that closely resembles the meals of the rest of the campers as possible, to ensure your camper feels included during lunch time.